yoda-pa/yoda/README.md

 # analyze current month tasks
 $ yoda diary analyze
 ```

 #### love

-This command can be used to maintain a profile of someone.
+This command can be used to maintain a profile of someone you love.

 ```
 # create configuration
 $ yoda love setup